-Requestors must fill out a form specific to their request, which is available in the Office of the President or here as a PDF form.
+Requestors must fill out a form specific to their request.
+You can find the form in the Office of the President or here as a PDF form.

-Requests for government records may be made anonymously.
+You may request access for government records anonymously.

 Upon payment of the applicable fee, the College is required to make government records available within the following time periods:

 The college will provide immediate access to budgets, bills, vouchers, contracts, including collective negotiations agreements, individual employment contracts, and public employee salary and overtime information.
 If the record is in archive storage or not in use, the college will provide access as soon as possible.